 Customer Demographic Analysis

-Facial recognition and motion tracking classify shoppers by age, gender, and mood, enabling targeted marketing.
-Beauty brands use demographic data to display age-specific skincare ads on digital screens, increasing click-through rates.
+Targeted marketing can be greatly improved by implementing motion tracking and facial recognition, which allow accurate classification of shoppers by mood, gender, and age.
+Leading beauty brands are already leveraging demographic analysis to recommend age-specific skincare ads on digital screens.
 This personalization mirrors online tactics, strengthening brands’ loyalty.

 Monitoring of In-Store Marketing Engagement